Disclosure: Your support helps keep our site running! We earn referral fees for some of the products & services we recommend. Learn more

 Summary

-For the vast majority of sports fans, getting ESPN+ is more than worth the $10.99/mo ($109.99/yr) that it costs.
-In some cases, ESPN+ will be an essential addition to your list of streaming services.
-In others, you will be satisfied with just subscribing to this one.
-Of course, that scenario is unlikely for most as the majority of teams and athletes that ESPN+ covers will play their biggest games elsewhere.
+For most sports fans, getting ESPN+ is more than worth the $10.99/mo ($109.99/yr) that it costs.
+In some cases, ESPN+ will be sufficient, while it will be an essential addition to the list of streaming services for some users.
+Nonetheless, you can sit back and enjoy top sports such as Golf, tennis, and UFC.

 Sign Up for ESPN+ Now!